DC00/meme-compiler/README.md

-# meme-compiler
+# MemeCompiler
-Download, normalize, and create compilations of funny videos
+An API to download, normalize, and create compilations of funny videos

 ## Development